Uber merging with rival Yandex in Russia and five other countries - Article - BNN

 Reuters,

-FRANKFURT — Yandex, the "Google of Russia," and Uber have agreed to merge their ride-sharing businesses in Russia and five neighboring markets with Yandex as leading partner, the companies said on Thursday.
+FRANKFURT/MOSCOW -- Uber and Yandex, the "Google of Russia", have agreed to combine their Russian ride-sharing businesses, with Yandex the leading partner in a deal that extends to five nearby markets.

-The deal marks another pullback from Uber's breakneck global expansion, coming a year after its exit from China.
+The deal marks another pullback from Uber's breakneck global expansion, a year after its exit from China, though it does have potential upside for the Silicon Valley online taxi hailing pioneer, based on its 36.6 per cent stake in the merged company.

+For months, Uber has struggled with legal setbacks, accusations of a sexist work culture and driver protests, culminating in the June departure of co-founder and CEO Travis Kalanick under investor pressure.

+Shares in Russia's largest internet company leapt almost 20 per cent as investors bet the deal could accelerate the move of Yandex's taxi business into profitability.

+"With this deal Yandex eliminates an aggressive competitor which, in the long run, will lead to improved monetization and profitability," said Sergey Libin, an analyst with Raiffeisen Bank in Moscow.
+"It's a good deal."

+San Francisco-based Uber has agreed to invest US$225 million (13.5 billion rubles) while Yandex will contribute US$100 million into a new joint company in which Yandex will own 59.3 per cent and employees will have a 4.1-per-cent stake.

-In a joint statement, Yandex and Uber said they will join forces in Russia, Armenia, Azerbaijan, Belarus, Georgia and Kazakhstan to create a new company operating in some 127 cities, in a deal expected to close in the fourth quarter.
+In a joint statement, Yandex and Uber said they would join forces in Russia, Armenia, Azerbaijan, Belarus, Georgia and Kazakhstan to create a new company operating in 127 cities, in a deal expected to close in the fourth quarter.

+Yandex.Taxi Chief Executive Tigran Khudaverdyan will become the CEO of the combined business and Yandex will consolidate the new company's results in its financial statements.
+Yandex will hold four board seats, with Uber holding three, they said.

-As part of the deal, Uber will contribute its UberEATS food delivery business in the six-country region to the new venture.
-Diversified internet giant Yandex is the dominant player in Web search, maps and mobile navigation in the region.
+Uber will contribute its UberEATS food delivery business in the six-country region to the new venture.

-San Francisco-based Uber has agreed to invest US$225 million while Yandex has agreed to invest US$100 million into a new joint company in which Yandex will own 59.3 per cent, Uber hold 36.6 per cent and employees having a 4.1 per cent stake.
+"There is ride-sharing and food delivery and beyond that there are also numerous opportunities in logistics that we will explore," Yandex Chief Financial Officer Greg Abovsky said on an investor call.
+Abovsky added the combined company could be spun off with a separate stock listing in a few years.

+The share move for Yandex, known as the "Google of Russia" for its dominance of the region's web search, maps and mobile navigation markets, signals that roughly half of the company's market capitalization lies in investor hopes for its taxi unit.

-Uber said that the merger in Eastern Europe does not imply a strategy of further retrenchment elsewhere.
+Uber said the merger did not imply a strategy of further retrenchment elsewhere.
 Indeed, financial terms of the deal make it a lucrative one, it said.

 "This is an exciting opportunity in a unique situation and our operations in other countries will not be affected," Pierre-Dimitri Gore-Coty, the head of Uber in Europe, the Middle East and Africa, said in a blog post addressed to Uber employees.

-Gore-Coty said Uber's 36.6 per cent stake is worth US$1.4 billion, based on an agreed valuation of US$3.725 billion for the combined company.
+Gore-Coty said Uber's 36.6-per-cent stake was worth US$1.4 billion, based on an agreed valuation of US$3.725 billion for the combined company.

-That marks a sizeable gain on the US$170 million Uber invested since entering the region three-and-a-half years ago, even with the new US$225 million investment.
+That marks a sizeable gain on the US$170 million Uber invested since entering the region three-and-a-half years ago, even with the new US$225-million investment.

-Uber sold its Chinese business to far larger local rival Didi Chuxing a year ago in return for Uberreceiving a 17.5 per cent stake in Didi which was then valued at US$35 billion.
+Uber sold its Chinese business to far larger local rival Didi Chuxing a year ago in return for a 17.5-per-cent stake in Didi which as a whole was then valued at US$35 billion.

 While Uber no longer exists in China, the paper value of its stake in Didi has risen to around US$8 billion from US$6.1 billion, based on Didi's recent funding round valued at US$50 billion.